Interactive Theorem Proving using Lean, Winter 2026/27

 Peter Pfaffelhuber

-These are the notes for a course on formal proving with the interactive theorem prover Lean4 (in the following we just write Lean) in the summer semester of 2025 at the University of Freiburg.
+These are the notes for a course on formal proving with the interactive theorem prover Lean4 (in the following we just write Lean) in the winter semester of 2026/27 at the University of Freiburg.
 To be able to work through the course in a meaningful way, the following technical preparations are to be made:

 • Installation of vscode.